AakLak/aaklak-blog/content/post/How to add token authentication to rails api.md

 ## Setting up devise_token_auth
 [devise_token_auth](https://github.com/lynndylanhurley/devise_token_auth) helps add "Token based authentication for Rails JSON APIs".
-It's compatible with token authentication librarious for multiple frontend libraries such as Angular 2, React, and plain jQuery out of the box.
+It's compatible with token authentication for multiple frontend libraries such as Angular 2, React, and plain jQuery out of the box.
 Add devise_token_auth to your gemfile and bundle.

 Basic setup consists of generating the User model and migrating.